-Tropic Air provided us with a complimentary flights on their Blue Hole Tour from San Pedro on Amergris Caye, Belize which I’ve reviewed below.
+Tropic Air Belize provided us with a complimentary flights on their Blue Hole Tour from San Pedro on Ambergris Caye, Belize which I’ve reviewed below.
 Read more in our full Product Review Disclosure.

 As advised on booking we turned up at the airport early to check-in for our flight with our passports and booking confirmation.
 In fact, we were so excited we turned up about an hour early.
 No matter though as the airport had a nice air-conditioned waiting room where we sat in anticipation of our upcoming experience.

 The views of the Great Blue Hole are something else, completely unique.
 The deep, dark blue centre is circled by a lighter blue ring where the water is shallower.
 Around that, over the reef, is a myriad of different shades of blues and greens.
 They spread out to the horizon, resembling a pantone colour palette.
 The sight was mesmerizing and we were lost for words!